 Having a clean belt will help optimize the treadmill’s performance, power output, and lifespan.

-- This soft fiber dust brush is ideal to pick up unwanted dust from cars without scratching or damaging any surfaces or using any chemicals
+- This soft fiber brush is ideal to pick up unwanted things without scratching or damaging any surfaces or using any chemicals.

 Cleaning the top side of your treadmill is super easy.
 Just make sure your machine is unplugged, clean up around your treadmill first, then wipe off all of the dust on the top of your belt with a moist rag and/or anti-static duster.To clean the under-side of your treadmill belt, just carefully rotate the belt manually and follow the same steps from above.